TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 ### Introduction

-Congratulations on making it to the final lesson in foundations!
+Congratulations on making it to one of the last lessons in Foundations!
 By this point, you have learned many of the fundamentals of JavaScript.
-In this lesson, you will learn about Objects - "a collection of key-value pairs." as well as some more powerful and commonly used array methods.
+In this lesson, you will learn about Objects - a collection of key-value pairs - as well as some more powerful and commonly used array methods.
 Before you know it, you'll have a better understanding of how powerful objects and arrays are and how both can be an indispensable part of your JavaScript tool kit!

 ### Lesson overview